Things to do in North London, UNITED KINGDOMMAP

-Managed by Arsene Wenger, Arsenal’s top players include Olivier Giroud, Petr Cech, Theo Walcott, Mesut Ozil, Danny Welbeck and Mathiey Flamini.
+Managed by Unai Emery, Arsenal’s top players include Petr Cech, Aaron Ramsay, Mesut Ozil and Danny Welbeck.
 Arsenal’s home was Highbury stadium until May 2006, when it moved to the Emirates Stadium in North London's Holloway.

 Tours take in the dressing room, pitch and directors box and end up in the stadium’s interesting museum, which displays memorabilia such as Michael Thomas’ 1989 boots and Alan Smith’s 1994 European Cup Winners Final shirt.

 where?
 Emirates Stadium, North London N5 1BU.
 Closest tube: Arsenal (Piccadilly line).
 MAP

 when?
 Tours are available seven days a week, from 10am to 6pm Mondays to Saturdays and until 4pm on Sundays.
 Closed 25 Dec, 1 Jan and on match days.

 £$€¥ Tickets for matches start at £30.
 The adult price for the stadium tour and museum is £23; under-16s: £15.
 (Aug 2018)